AD | Featured

 Unfinished wood can be a stain magnet.
 Any liquid or pigmented substance that comes into contact with untreated or unfinished lumber is bound to leave an indelible mark.
 If these stains are treated and removed quickly, they may be gone for good.

-However, many installation technicians and DIY enthusiasts make the mistake of leaving stains to settling into hardwood boards.
-The result is a brand-new flooring that looks like it hasn’t been cleaned in decades.
+However, many installation technicians and DIY enthusiasts make the mistake of leaving stains to settle into hardwood boards.
+The result is brand-new flooring that looks like it hasn’t been cleaned in decades.

 Solution: Clean Stains Immediately